The role of citizens’ affective media practices in participatory warfare during Russia’s invasion of Ukraine

 Lokot argues that these accounts, which draw on lived experience of the war and socially situated knowledge, can act as forms of resistance.
 They also redefine the meaning of expertise in wartime by centring citizen voices.

 The analysis charts social media activity on Twitter and Instagram from February 2022 to June 2023 from users based in Ukraine, temporarily displaced citizens and members of Ukrainian diasporic communities abroad, posting mainly in Ukrainian and English.
-Lokot also compares this body of media to her previous research on the Euromaidan protests.
+Lokot also compares this body of media to material gathered during her previous research project on the Euromaidan protests.